 The basic rule is that each share of the same value carries one vote.
-If the shares do not have the same value or if there is no value mentioned, the shares carry voting rights in proportion to the capital they represent, with the share with the lowest value carrying one vote.
-Fractions of votes are not taken into account.23
+If shares do not have the same value or if there is no value mentioned, they carry voting rights in proportion to the capital they represent, with the share with the lowest value carrying one vote.
+Fractions of votes are not taken into account.11

-The regime applies only to shares that have been registered in the name of the same shareholder for a continuous period of at least two years.
-The two-year period starts on the day on which the registered shares are registered, even if that registration took place before the statutory provision introducing the double voting right was adopted and before the company was listed.
-Every share that is converted into a dematerialised share or whose ownership is transferred loses double voting rights.
+The rules apply only to shares that have been registered in the name of the same shareholder for an uninterrupted period of at least two years.
+This two-year period runs from the day on which the shares are registered, even if registration took place before the provision introducing double voting rights was adopted and before the company was listed.
+Shares converted into dematerialised form or to which title is transferred lose their double voting rights.

-Any powers not granted by law or the company's articles of association to the general meeting of shareholders are reserved to the board of directors.
-A number of decisions are reserved by law to the general meeting and cannot be delegated24 to the board of directors, such as approval of the annual accounts and discharge of the directors and statutory auditor, the final appointment of directors and the statutory auditor, the initiation of claims by the company against the directors, dissolution of the company, or a merger or a division.
-In 2010, a number of decisions relating to the remuneration of executive managers and directors were also made subject to the approval of the general meeting.
+A number of decisions are reserved by law to the general meeting and cannot be delegated12 to the board of directors, such as approval of the financial statements and discharge of the directors and statutory auditor, the appointment and remuneration of directors and the statutory auditor, the initiation of claims by the company against its directors, winding-up of the company, or a merger or division.

-In addition, dispute resolution procedures are available to shareholders pursuant to which they can be obliged to sell their shares or purchase the shares of other shareholders in the event of a serious conflict among them (Articles 2:60 to 2:69 BCCA, or the involuntary dissolution of the company can be requested as a last resort (Article 7:230 BCCA).
+Dispute resolution procedures are available to shareholders pursuant to which they can be obliged to sell their shares, or purchase the shares of other shareholders, in the event of a serious conflict between them (CCA, Articles 2:60 to 2:69).
+The involuntary winding-up of the company can be requested as a last resort (CCA, Article 7:230).

 One or more shareholders who, individually or collectively, hold 10 per cent of the share capital can also request the board of directors and the statutory auditor to call a general meeting.
-It is generally accepted that these shareholders also have the possibility to determine the agenda for the meeting.
-In accordance with Article 7:130 of the BCCA, shareholders holding at least 3 per cent of the share capital of a listed company have the right to submit proposals regarding items on the agenda and propose resolutions (this does not apply to meetings held on second call: i.e., meetings called because the required quorum was not met at the first meeting).
+It is generally accepted that it is also possible for these shareholders to determine the agenda for the meeting.
+Pursuant to Article 7:130 of the CCA, shareholders holding at least 3 per cent of the share capital of a listed company have the right to submit proposals regarding items on the agenda and propose resolutions (this does not apply to meetings held on second call; namely meetings called because the required quorum was not met at the first meeting).

 Shareholders also have the right to ask the directors (and the statutory auditor) questions during general meetings or in writing before the meeting (to be answered at the meeting).
-The directors or the statutory auditor, as the case may be, have a duty to answer these questions.
-There is, however, an exception to this rule: directors and the statutory auditor can refuse to answer a question if doing so would cause harm to the business of the company or violate their or the company's duty of confidentiality.
-Questions should relate to items on the agenda or to a report prepared by the board of directors or the statutory auditor.
-Questions on the same topic may be consolidated and answered together.
+The directors or the statutory auditor, as the case may be, are duty-bound to answer these questions.
+There is an exception to this rule, however: directors and the statutory auditor can refuse to answer a question if doing so would cause harm to the business of the company or violate their or the company's duty of confidentiality.

 One or more shareholders owning at least 95 per cent of the securities to which voting rights are attached can initiate a squeeze-out to obtain 100 per cent of all voting securities or securities that allow their holders to acquire voting securities.